topg-org/tebex-sdk-php/README.md

 ## Examples

 ### Headless API
-Headless allows interaction with your Tebex webstore using pre-defined packages.
+Headless allows interaction with your Tebex project using pre-defined packages.
 This API does not require any prior approval.
 See a more in-depth [example script here](example/headless.php).

 ```php
 $project = Headless::setProject("publicToken"); // Authorize headless using your public token